Entropy and stability of hyperbolic manifolds: The entropy stability theorem

-The crucial argument is, as we will explain below, that the equidistribution of lifts of geodesic spheres to the unit tangent bundle plus the distance comparison inequality (\ref{rty2}) force the volume entropy of $(M,g_i)$ to be strictly larger than $n-1$.
+The crux of the proof is that the equidistribution of lifts of geodesic spheres to the unit tangent bundle plus the distance comparison inequality (\ref{rty2}) force the volume entropy of $(M,g_i)$ to be strictly larger than $n-1$.